STLab-UniFI/STLab-UniFI.github.io/_posts/2024-12-16-Order_award.md

 ---
 layout: post
-title: STLab Scholarship Researcher Wins Prestigious Award from the Florence Order of Engineers
+title: STLab Scholarship Researcher Wins Award from the Florence Order of Engineers
 tags: [award]
 comments: false
 ---

 We are proud to share that **Kevin Maggi**, a scholarship researcher at STLab and former master’s thesis student in our laboratory, has been awarded the **Degree Award** by the **Order of Engineers of Florence**.
-This prestigious recognition celebrates outstanding academic contributions to engineering.
+This  recognition celebrates outstanding academic contributions to the engineering field.

 Kevin’s thesis, completed one year ago at STLab, focused on the evolution of Code Technical Debt in Microservices Architectures.
-The project was closely aligned with the themes of Italy’s National Recovery and Resilience Plan (PNRR), addressing the maintainability of microservice-based software-intensive systems such as the infrastructures for the digitalization plan of public administrations, healthcare, and industries included in the PNRR.

 A comprehensive understanding of how Technical Debt evolves and accumulates in microservices architectures is crucial to planning a sustainable development evolution and optimizing maintainability interventions.